Submitty/Submitty/README_utm_arm.txt

 On an M1 Mac laptop, we cannot use virtual box, so follow these instructions instead:

 1. Install UTM
    https://mac.getutm.app/

 2. Download and save the Ubuntu 20.04 ARM Server ISO https://mac.getutm.app/gallery/ubuntu-20-04

-3. Through the UTM GUI, create a new VM
+3. Through the UTM GUI, create a new VM:

    under the "System" tab, specify: architecture -> ARM64 (aarch64)